Netflix/falcor/documentation/router.md

 We will create a Router that retrieves the data for this JSON Graph from three different data sources:

-1. Recommendations Service
+1. The Recommendation Service

+This service can be used to retrieve a personalized list of genres for each user.
+Each genre list contains a personalized list of titles included based on information gathered about the user's past preferences.
+The data in this service is stored in a separate database, and the personalized recommendations for all users are recomputed twice a day.

-2. Titles Service
+2. The Title Service

+This service can be used to retrieve information about titles in the catalog.
+This information is not personalized, changes relatively infrequently, and is therefore stored in a different database.

-3. Rating Service
+3. The Rating Service

+This service can be used to retrieve predicted ratings for every user and title combination.
+In addition, if users choose to override the predicted rating, this service is used to store their preferred rating.
+The rating information may be updated frequently based on user input, and is therefore stored in a separate database.

-Each of these services will inform a different portion of the JSON object:
+Each of these services will inform a different portion of the virtual JSON object:

 ![Services Diagram](../images/services-diagram.png)

-This would allow the Netflix client to make requests like this:
+Once we have built this virtual JSON Graph object, the client will be able to make requests like this:

 ~~~js
 var model = new falcor.Model({ source: new falcor.HttpDataSource("/model.json") });